 We have assembled these basic guidelines to help with decisions about your health (and your baby’s health) during pregnancy.
 In most cases AVOIDANCE OF MEDICATIONS (both prescribed and over-the-counter), especially in the first trimester, is SAFEST during pregnancy.
-No medication is consider 100% safe in pregnancy.
-If you have any questions about this information, please consult with your Women’s Health Specialists physician.
+No medication is considered 100% safe in pregnancy.

 During Your Pregnancy You Should Avoid: